AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           <anyblok_wms_base.bloks.wms_core.operation.arrival.Arrival>`
           for more details.

-Arrivals represent the physical arrival of Goods that were not previously tracked in the application in some :ref:`location`.
+Arrivals represent the physical arrival of goods that were not previously tracked in the application, in some :ref:`location`.

-This does not encompass all "creations" of Goods, but only those that come in real life from the outside.
+This does not encompass all "creations" of Goods records with Avatars, but only those that come in real life from the outside.
 They would typically be grouped in a concept of Incoming Shipment, but that is left to applications.

 Arrivals initialise the properties of their outcomes.
 Therefore, they carry detailed information about the expected goods, and this can be used in validation scenarios.

-Arrivals are irreversible.
+Arrivals are irreversible in the sense of :ref:`op_cancel_revert_obliviate`.

 .. _op_departure: